 It is possible to exceed the number of access tokens your data source provider allows.
 If that's the case, when a user creates a new token, the data provider uses length of time since last access to decide which token to invalidate to make room for the new one.

 Access tokens for authentication from approved clients

-By default, Tableau Server allows users to access their sites directly from approved Tableau clients, after users provide their credentials the first time they sign in.
+By default, Tableau Server sites allows users to access their sites directly from approved Tableau clients, after users provide their credentials the first time they sign in.
 This type of authentication also uses OAuth access tokens to store the users' credentials securely.

-For more information, see Disable Automatic Client Authentication
+For more information, see Disable Automatic Client Authentication.

 Managed keychain refers to the functionality where OAuth tokens are generated for Tableau Server by the provider and shared by all users in the same site.
-When a user first publishes to the data source, Tableau Server prompts the user for the data source credentials.
+When a user first publishes a data source, Tableau Server prompts the user for the data source credentials.
 Tableau Server submits the credentials to the data source provider which returns OAuth tokens for Tableau Server to use on behalf of the user.
 On subsequent publishing operations, the OAuth token stored by Tableau Server for the same class and user name is used so that the user is not prompted for the OAuth credentials.
 Should the data source password change, then the above process is repeated and the old token is replaced by a new token on Tableau Server.

 Additional OAuth configuration on Tableau Server is not required for the default managed keychain connectors: